digitalspring/whitepaper/whitepaper.md

 with data transfer among small to middle-sized groups, up to a few thousand people.
-Drawing on the previous examples, this could be restated as follows: Digital Spring is a digital medium that tries to mimic oral communication as far as possible.
+Drawing on the previous examples, this could be restated as follows: Digital Spring is a digital medium that tries to mimic personal conversations as far as possible.
 Although its principal architecture was designed in a way to scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to fulfill authenticity *and*